QUOTES-Reactions after U.S. basketball star Griner sentenced in Russia | Sports-Games

 WNBA COMMISSIONER CATHY ENGELBERT AND NBA COMMISSIONER ADAM SILVER, IN A STATEMENT "Today's verdict and sentencing is unjustified and unfortunate, but not unexpected and Brittney Griner remains wrongly detained.

 "The WNBA and NBA's commitment to her safe return has not wavered and it is our hope that we are near the end of this process of finally bringing BG home to the United States."
-USA BASKETBALL, IN A STATEMENT
+PHOENIX MERCURY, GRINER'S WNBA TEAM, IN A STATEMENT

+"While we knew it was never the legal process that was going to bring our friend home, today’s verdict is a sobering milestone in the 168-day nightmare being endured by our sister, BG.
+"We remain heartbroken for her, as we have every day for nearly six months."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)